Scammers love their victims to be uninformed.

 - Post your experience on consumer advocacy websites such as HighYa.
 Get the word out to make sure the same thing doesn’t happen to someone else.

-You’re now armed with the essential information you need in order to identify the most popular scams and stop them in their tracks.
+You’re now armed with the essential information you need in order to identify the most common scams and stop them in their tracks.
 Please help us spread this information by sharing what you’ve learned with all your family and friends.